kevnlliu/kevnlliu/README.md

 ### Hi there!
-My name is Kevin and I am a third-year CS and Mathematics student at UCI!
+My name is Kevin and I am a fourth-year CS and Mathematics student at UCI!

-**About Me**
-I enjoy programming, lifitng, and generally socializing with friends

-I am currently learning more about Web development, Game Theory, Optimization, and Machine Learning

 **Contact**
 I'm open to collaborating and meeting new people, so feel free to email me at kevinliu.ucirvine@gmail.com anytime!